oivinde/mssql-on-rhel/README.md

 # mssql-on-rhel

+(Forked from the main repo with tuning spesific for my environment, so prefer to use the main repo instead)

 This repo contains playbooks for automating the provisioning of a RHEL virtual machine running Microsoft SQL server in a vSphere cluster.
 The process is utilising some services which require subscription entitlements.
 To be able to use these playbooks you will need subscriptions for RHEL (OS, Red Hat Insights,RHEL-system-roles) as well as Ansible Automation Platform.